NixOS/rfcs/rfcs/0157-more-granular-control.md

   bootloader.gummiboot.enable = true;
   init.runit.enable = true;
   boot.kernelPackages = pkgs.linuxPackages_latest;
-  boot.baseFiles = pkgs.baseFiles_latest;

   # Other system configurations can be added here  ...
 }
 ```

-This is an example constituting how one can easily replace grub with gummiboot.
+This is an example constituting how one can easily replace grub with gummiboot or zfsbootmenu.

 By providing this level of granularity, users can precisely control their system components, opting for their preferred choices while excluding unnecessary defaults.
 This empowers users to create tailored configurations and enhances the flexibility of their NixOS setups.